 Misting upwards into air with a fine-mist spray bottle can disinfect many air particles and surfaces contacted by droplets.
 Running a fan can help mist stay in air longer for better distribution.

 An ultrasonic humidifier provides even more effective coverage of aerosols and surfaces.

 Use as a quick, helpful precaution after coughing or touch, or visiting a potentially infectious place.

 Mist over your clothing and then use your hand to gently smooth it out across the surface.
-Normal disinfectant concentrations are non-bleaching for most fabrics.
+Normal use concentrations will not bleach most fabrics.

-Spray several inches above furniture, and then spread across the surface with your hand.
+Spray a few inches above furniture, and then spread across the surface with your hand.
 Suitable to to use on most upholstery, wood and metal.
-Allow to air dry, or wait 5-10 minutes before wiping dry any furniture that shouldn't remain damp.
+Allow to air dry.

 On hard surfaces, spray or wipe thoroughly enough that no spaces remain between droplets and the surface stays wet for at least 5-10 mins.
 Let air dry.
 Solution leaves no significant residue so doesn't need to be rinsed or wiped off.